Personal life of Mahathir Mohamad: Childhood home

 Mahathir's childhood home in Alor Setar, was opened to the public on 19 December 1992.
 Named Rumah Kelahiran Mahathir Mohamad, it showcases items such as photographs, personal documents, and medical instruments from his early life.
 The restoration project, led by the National Archives, was their second after P. Ramlee's house in Penang.

 Marriage and family

 While in college, he met his future wife, Siti Hasmah Mohamad Ali, who was also a medical student.
 They married in August 1956, when Mahathir was 31 and Siti Hasmah was 30.
 Their daughter, Marina, viewed this as progressive since it was considered a late marriage for their generation.
 He and Siti Hasmah had their first child, Marina, in 1957, before conceiving three others, Mirzan, Mokhzani, and Mukhriz, as well as adopting three more, Melinda, Maizura and Mazhar, over the following 28 years.
 On 5 August 2021, Mahathir celebrated his 65th wedding anniversary with Siti Hasmah.
+On 5 August 2026, Mahathir celebrated his 70th wedding anniversary with Siti Hasmah.